What Are Push Notifications?

 - Drive conversions by piquing your subscriber’s curiosity: Scheduling push notifications is also an impressive hack to promote an upcoming or even an ongoing deal, product, or feature on your website.
 Not only do they grab attention instantly, but they also create curiosity and excitement about what you’re promoting.
 For example, you can set a series of push notifications at well-planned intervals, before the launch and up to the end of the event.
 You’ll see more and more returning traffic on your website, eager to get more information and even make purchases.

-Every person is different!
-Seeing our audience and subscribers as a homogeneous mass is a classic mistake that most marketers have been guilty of at one time or another.
+Every person is different.
+Seeing your audience and subscribers as a homogeneous mass is a classic mistake that most marketers have been guilty of committing at one time or another.
 However, users expect and demand high levels of personalization.
-Not catering to users’ preferences will only lead to “notification blindness.”
+Not catering to users’ preferences will only lead to notification blindness.

-5. Not Segmenting Audience: Categorize your audience based on different interests and actions, and also create a target audience persona to segment them accordingly.
+Segment your audience based on different interests and actions, and also create a target audience persona to segment them accordingly.
 Send only relevant messages to your subscribers based on their behavior or attributes.
 Offer them value-based messaging to entice them into clicking and engaging with your website.
 If some segments of subscribers do not find your messaging appealing enough, this will affect your entire roadmap of using push notifications.
 Therefore, it is absolutely important that you segment your audience and deliver personalized notifications for each segment.

 If you’re only tracking click rates, you’re missing out on the actual conversions and value created by your push notification campaigns.
 As marketers, we tend to focus too strongly on immediate numbers.
 However, we need to be wary of vanity metrics that do not help us in making business decisions.

 Decide on the website actions that you consider most important – purchases, free trials, form fills, ad clicks, and so on.
 Carefully sift through the data in Google Analytics or other analytics tools to find out how many of your website visitors, arriving via push notifications, are actually performing those actions.
 Evaluating your campaigns like this is the only way you can truly determine whether push messaging is working for you or not.

 If you have a mobile app, complement your mobile push notifications with website or browser push notifications.
 If you don’t have an app, don’t invest in building an app just to send push notifications.
-Rather, use your website to send notifications.
+Rather, use your visitors’ browser to send notifications.